-Social media in-platform analytics Type of metric Metric Definition Filter How many lister period?
-How many listeners/viewers are reached with each spot?
-What is the total for the month or campaign period? • Best practice: Compare your total number of website visitors after you began running advertisements to your total number of website visitors during the previous months.
-Audience Reach The number of people to whom the ad is served (e.g., listeners, viewers, readers) Frequency A measurement of how often the ad is served
+Social media in-platform analytics Type of metric pe of metric Definition How many listeners/viewers are reached with each spot?
+What is the total for the month or campaign period? • al number of website visitors after you began running advertise itors during the previous months. ments to Audience Reach The number of people to whom the ad is served (e.g., listeners, viewers, readers) Frequency A measurement of how often the ad is served